philincloud/codebase-scanner/README.md

 **This tool is designed exclusively for AI coding agents and should be used through them:**

+1. **Add `make-codebase-map-prompt.txt` to your agent context window**

-1. **Ask your AI agent to apply the instructions:**
+2. **Ask your AI agent to read and apply the instructions:**
    ```
-   "Please apply the instructions from make-codebase-map-prompt.txt to analyze this codebase."
+   "Please read and apply the instructions from make-codebase-map-prompt.txt to analyze this codebase."
    ```

-2. **The AI agent will handle everything automatically:**
+3. **The AI agent will handle everything automatically:**
+   - Read and understand the comprehensive instructions
    - Install dependencies
    - Run analysis
    - Generate reports